Plus3 Pitt Johnstown Business

 Upon arrival, students will be housed in Quito.

 The program will also travel to The Andes Amazon Field School.
 At the Field School, students will have spacious rooms that look out on the river and forest.
 Double or triple occupancy.
-Bathrooms in room with abundant hot water.
+Bathrooms in room.
 High quality mattresses for a good rest.
 Sleep to the sound of frogs, the river, and heavy rain on the roof.
 Students will then wake to the sound of birds.

 The Andes Amazon Field School is located at the Iyarina lodge in the Napo region of Ecuador.
 Iyarina is located on the South bank of the Napo River, 100 miles east of Quito, and 10 miles from the town of Tena.
 At approximately 1965 feet above sea level the area is characterized by small Quichua communities clustered along the river bank.
 The forest surrounding these communities is among the most bio-diverse in the world with a high number of endemic species of flora and fauna.
 Iyarina is located directly on the waterfront surrounded by a 1380 acre rainforest reserve.

-In addition to the Andes Amazon Field School, participants will be traveling to both the cities of Quito and Guayaquil.
+In addition to the Andes Amazon Field School, participants will be exploring Quito, Puerto Lopez, and the territories within the Waorani Nation.

 What You'll Study: